Daandelange/kirby3-simplestats/README.md

 ### Current state
 Consider this plugin beta.
 Any feedback or bug reports are welcome.
 It's been successfully running on multiple production websites for about a year.
 The tracking part is almost done, when the panel interface will be more polished, I'll consider a first release.
-Please note that the database structure might evolve over time, until a more stable release is available.
+Please note that the database structure might evolve over time, until a more stable release is available (_for which you'll be able upgrade your old databases; the upgrade meccanism already works_).

 ### Contributing